-The Indiana Alzheimer Disease Center is committed to supporting the National Alzheimer’s Project Act (NAPA), an initiative to lead research to prevent and effectively treat Alzheimer’s disease by 2025.
+The Indiana Alzheimer's Disease Research Center is committed to supporting the National Alzheimer’s Project Act (NAPA), an initiative to lead research to prevent and effectively treat Alzheimer’s disease by 2025.

 Advanced Technology and Collaboration

-Through the Indiana Alzheimer's Disease Center and related research facilities and clinical care service centers, IU School of Medicine is working to end the suffering of this disease no matter how long it takes.
+Through the Indiana Alzheimer's Disease Research Center and related research facilities and clinical care service centers, Indiana University School of Medicine is working to end the suffering of this disease no matter how long it takes.
 The school's robust training programs and accomplished faculty are developing new researchers specifically trained to discover innovative approaches to improve understanding, diagnosis and treatment of Alzheimer’s disease and other dementias.

 Fellowships and Open Positions

-The Indiana Alzheimer Disease Center is looking for adults 65 and older with mild to moderate memory difficulties for brain-imaging studies of memory at IU School of Medicine.
+The Indiana Alzheimer's Disease Research Center is looking for adults 65 and older with mild to moderate memory difficulties for brain-imaging studies of memory at IU School of Medicine.

 “Even with new technologies such as brain imaging and biomarkers, many of the major advances in dementia research have come from analyses of brain tissue.
 Brain donation is an incredibly important gift to future generations that will help researchers find a cure for the diseases causing dementia.”

-—Andrew Saykin, PsyD, Director, Indiana Alzheimer Disease Center
+—Andrew Saykin, PsyD, Director, Indiana Alzheimer's Disease Research Center